mlfoundations/evalchemy/README.md

 1. Create a new file in `dataset/hf/(your_dataset_name).py`.
 The class inherits from `BaseFTDataset` and the `__init__()` function should load the dataset and populate the following:
     - self.system_prompts --> One string per sample.
     - self.user_prompts --> One string per sample.
-    - self.annotations_gtruth --> These are the ground truth responses from the initial dataset.
+    - self.annotations_original --> These are the ground truth responses from the initial dataset.
 May be blank if not present.
 2. Add your dataset to [dataset/hf/\_\_init\_\_.py](dataset/hf/__init__.py)